-At cluster restart, all E-Maj objects are in the same state as at cluster stop: log triggers of active tables groups remains enabled and log tables contain cancel-able updates already recorded.
+At cluster restart, all E-Maj objects are in the same state as at cluster stop: log triggers of tables groups in LOGGING state remain enabled and log tables contain cancel-able updates already recorded.

 If a transaction with table updates were not committed at cluster stop, it would be rolled back during the recovery phase of the cluster start, the application tables updates and the log tables updates being cancelled at the same time.